 There are some things that make Clear Creek who we are.
-We find our root in the Bible but we stay on mission in our modern world by remembering and focusing on four primary values: Gospel Centrality, Biblical Community, Missional Living, Relentless Stewardship, and Kingdom Multiplication.
+We find our root in the Bible but we stay on mission in our modern world by remembering and focusing on five primary values: Gospel Centrality, Biblical Community, Missional Living, Relentless Stewardship, and Kingdom Multiplication.

 As members of Clear Creek Community Church we have made a covenant to follow Jesus together, to grow in Christlikeness together, and to be intentional about sharing the good news of the gospel with other people.